Cybersecurity In the Legal Space: Is Your Organization Prepared? [Law Journal Newsletters]

 To read the full article, visit LawJournalNewsletters.com.

 As the Chief Information Officer for Casepoint, I oversee and am responsible for Global Infrastructure, Information security, Our cloud infrastructure, Maintaining security compliances, and managing a global information services team.
 Prior to joining Casepoint, I spent more than 9 years at the Am Law 100 firm, Crowell and Moring LLP, where I was the Manager of Network Operations.
-I bring over 18 years of experience working in information security, leading infrastructure and security teams, and building highly scalable/secure application infrastructure. ou can connect with her on LinkedIn.
+I bring over 18 years of experience working in information security, leading infrastructure and security teams, and building highly scalable/secure application infrastructure.
+You can connect with him on LinkedIn.